Divensky/chrome-extension/Readme.md

 To install the extension, simply clone this repo.
 Then follow these steps:

-- 1. Go to the Extensions page by entering chrome://extensions in a new tab.
+- 1. Go to the Extensions page by entering `chrome://extensions` in a new tab.
 - 2. Enable Developer Mode by clicking the toggle switch on the right.
-- 3. Click the **Load unpacked** button on the left and select the extension directory
+- 3. Click the **Load unpacked** button on the left and select the extension directory.

-If needed, please refer to [Chrome Extension Docs](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) for further instructions on installation.
+If needed, please refer to [Chrome Extension Docs](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) for further instructions.

 ## Conclusion